cybozu-go/cke/docs/metrics.md

 Metrics
 =======

 CKE exposes the following metrics with the Prometheus format.
-The listen address and update interval can be configured by the CLI flags (see [here](cke.md#Usage)).
+The listen address can be configured by the CLI flag (see [here](cke.md#Usage)).
 All these metrics are prefixed with `cke_`

 | Name              | Description                                      | Type  | Labels                             |
 | ----------------- | ------------------------------------------------ | ----- | ---------------------------------- |